VioletFigueroa/Premium-House-Lights/README.md

 - SANS Forensic Methodology
 - Open-source log review practices

-See the main report for detailed citations and source list.[^1]
+See the main report for detailed citations and source list.

 ***

 ## File Index

-- `phlaccesslog.txt` — Web/server access logs (redacted)
-- `phldatabaseaccesslog.txt` — Database access logs (redacted)
-- `Project-12-Forensics-Report-and-Documentation.md` — Full case report
-- `Project-12-Email-To-Your-Manager.md` — Management summary
+- to be updated once the remaining files are uploaded correctly.